 |Overseas Gross: $24,453,820|

-In 1999, author Michael Crichton sold the Timeline book rights to Paramount for no money, but with a backend deal that pays 15% of the first-dollar gross to Crichton, his representative Artists Management Group and director Richard Donner, until they receive a $3 million producing fee.
-If Paramount did not make the picture, there would be a $1 million termination fee.
-Mutual Film Group and Cobalt Media Group co-financed Timeline with Paramount and the studio would distribute in the US.
+Mutual Film Group and Cobalt Media Group co-financed Timeline, with Paramount distributing in the US.
 Overseas distribution was setup through Mutual’s distribution partners, Cobalt and some territories through Paramount via UIP (joint distribution between Paramount and Universal).
-During pre-sales at Cannes, Mutual and Cobalt were selling the project as a $100+ million blockbuster, but at the time of release the budget was reported at $80 million, likely after tax breaks.
-After Donner delivered his cut, Paramount head Sherry lansing demanded numerous edits to the picture, delaying the release.
-After bouncing around the calendar, Timeline eventually opened over the crowded Thanksgiving holiday frame in 2,787 theaters and received terrible reviews.
-Pre-release awareness was high among auds — but despite being aware of the movie, tracking suggested it was not moviegoers first choice to see in theaters.
-The expensive film was tracking for a mid-teens weekend, but cumed a poor $8,440,629 — placing #8 for the frame led by the holdover The Cat In The Hat.
-The western flop The Missing also bowed that weekend.
+During pre-sales at Cannes, Mutual and Cobalt were selling the project as a $100m+ blockbuster, but at the time of release the budget was reported at $80m, likely after tax breaks.
+Paramount demanded numerous edits to the picture, delaying Timeline, which eventually opened in 2,787 theaters in the US to a poor $8,440,629.
 Audiences weren’t too thrilled about the film either and gave it a C+ cinemascore and Timeline sank a huge 67.7% in its second weekend to $2,729,568 and followed that with a 68.1% decline to $869,644.
-Timeline quickly left theaters with $19,481,943.
-Paramount would see back about $10.6 million after theaters take their percentage of the gross, which would leave much of the P&A costs in the red.
-Timeline pulled in mostly awful numbers overseas, with most markets grossing less than $1 million.
-Timeline played moderately well in Japan with $8.8 million, which comprised the highest tally from its $24,453,820 overseas total.
+Timeline quickly left theaters with $19,481,943 leaving Paramount with about $10.6m after theaters take their percentage of the gross, which would not even cover half of the P&A costs and no cash overages would flow back to Mutual and Cobalt.
+Timeline pulled in mostly awful numbers overseas, grossing just $483,238 opening weekend in the UK and quickly closing after three weeks with $1,104,933 and most markets pulled in numbers less than $1m.
+Timeline played moderately well in Japan with $8.8m, which comprised the highest tally from its $24,453,820 overseas total.